music dictionary : Ad - Ad

 ad libit.abbreviation of ad libitum (Latin: at will)

-ad libitum(English, French, Spanish, ad-libitum (German), from Latin, literally 'at will') nach Belieben (German), at pleasure, as much as desired, as you wish it, synonymous with a piacere (Italian), recitativo (Italian), senza misura (Italian), senza tempo (Italian), a suo arbitrio (Italian), a capriccio (Italian), a piacimento (Italian), a bene placito (Italian), the opposite of obbligato.
+ad libitum(English, French, Spanish, ad-libitum (German), from Latin, literally 'at will' - most commonly abbreviated ad lib.) nach Belieben (German), at pleasure, as much as desired, as you wish it, synonymous with a piacere (Italian), recitativo (Italian), senza misura (Italian), senza tempo (Italian), a suo arbitrio (Italian), a capriccio (Italian), a piacimento (Italian), a bene placito (Italian), the opposite of obbligato.
 In other words, to depart from the written notes or script and improvise

 ad-libitum Besetzung(German f.) ad libitum instrumentation